-With the exception of professional wrestling, which I’ve written a piece about, I find that magic is one of few experiences both adults and children can enjoy at equal levels.
-What I mean by equal is that an adult can be as captivated as a child, quite unlike the often asymmetrically unbalanced entertainment adults engage in, purely on behalf of their children: theme parks, Disney movies, and birthday parties.
+With the exception of professional wrestling, I find that magic is one of few experiences both adults and children can enjoy at equal levels.
+Now, what I mean by “equal” is that an adult can be as captivated as a child when it comes to magic, which is quite unlike the often asymmetrically unbalanced entertainment adults must engage in on behalf of their children: theme parks, Disney movies, and school plays as a few examples.

 Similar to professional wrestling, we know deep down magic is not real, but that is the very point.
-Magic is a temporary and often needed escape from the rules and regimes we’ve been accustomed to; it’s as if you could temporarily break the laws of science.
+Magic is a temporary and often needed escape from the rules and regimes we’ve been accustomed to; it’s as if you could temporarily break the laws of science for just a few moments.
 Magic allows our imaginations to flourish again.
 It’s why adults can also enjoy magic because it can reinvigorate an imagination that has most likely faded as one gets older.

 For some, there is an immense interest in figuring out how the magician crafted the trick.
 The Internet now makes it quite easy to dissect just about any magic trick, yet I’ve always felt less satisfied afterwards.
 I think most would prefer to simply enjoy the trick for what it is, and to allow the unexplained to happen.
 In this way magic is much like a movie where we forget we are watching actors and can immerse ourselves in the story.